Instructions

 "I bought it because of love"

-(as in, "I bought it for love")
+(as in, "I bought it for love" or "I bought it out of love"

-is sometimes used in a way where this original meaning of "for" is lost.
-This is the case of our original example where the vendor does not mean that sales fall through for the purpose of the change problem, but rather, they fall apart because of the change problem:
+This has led to a situation where kanma is sometimes used in a way where this original meaning of "for" is lost.
+This is the case of our first example where the person does not mean that you sucked your teeth at them for the purpose of your distaste for them, but rather, because of your distaste:

-that is a closer fit with 'because of'.
+Part of the reason that this seems to happen is that kanma has a closely related counterpart kosɔn that also often translates as 'because of'.
 It can often be translated as "due to" as well.
 For instance:

 I nana mun kosɔn?